pecan-pine/continuous-resume/README.md

 template for each file type).
 - From the specifications, templates, and components, the program produces .tex, .txt, .html, and .md versions of resume for each resume specification.
-- Easy to change data / format.
-- Easy to fix typos.

 Problem:
 - There are still 4 templates to maintain, with similar information in each.